PeriBooty/Spark-Kernel/README.md

 ## Compiling the kernel
 ### Compiling the kernel - the dependencies
-- binutils
 - CLang
+- CMake
-- make
+- GNU Make
-- nasm
+- Nasm
 - xorriso *or similar*
 - grub-common *or similar*
 - grub-pc-bin *or similar*

-Run `make` where the Makefile is and an ISO will automagically be made for you inside the `out` directory.

-For debug builds run `make TARGET=DEBUG`, and it will optimize the code for debugging experience (output directory doesn't change).
+Building is easy, just use CMake like you would with any other project.